 (C) The Court shall take or direct, consistent with fundamental fairness and due process, such action as it deems necessary and proper to determine whether the member is incapacitated from continuing the practice of law, including a direction for an examination of the member by such qualified medical experts as the Court shall designate at the cost of the member.

 (D) If, upon due consideration of the matter, the Court concludes the member is incapacitated from continuing to practice law, it shall enter an order placing the member on disability inactive status on the grounds of such disability until further order of the Court, and any pending disciplinary proceeding against the member shall be held in abeyance.
-Members on disability inactive status shall not be required to pay annual dues or disciplinary assessments to the Nebraska State Bar Association.
+Members on disability inactive status shall not be required to pay mandatory membership assessments required by Neb.
+Ct.
+R. § 3-803(D).

 (E) If, in the course of a proceeding under this rule, the Court shall determine the member is not incapacitated from practicing law, it shall take such action as it deems proper and advisable, including a direction for the resumption of any disciplinary proceedings being held in abeyance.